 They should also bring many pictures of in-stock windows and custom window designs.
 This helps the homeowner understand the different options available to them.
 Older homes often have different shaped windows or non-standard sizes.
 Replacement window designers can show the owner how to give their home a more modern appearance.
 No matter what the design, every window should at least meet the minimum requirement for the Energy Star program.

 Once a homeowner understands the windows available for their home.
 They should ask for a free estimate that includes an accurate and all-inclusive price.
 They shouldn’t be expected to pay additional fees for unexpected problems, once the window work has begun.
 It’s important the team installing the windows actually works for the window replacement company.
 All members should be licensed, insured and bonded.
 Some companies use subcontractors that are not part of the company.
 Windows should be given a long-term warranty of about 10 years.
 If the company isn’t willing to give this assurance, the homeowner should contact several of other window companies about the availability of a warranty.

-Replacing the windows in a home is a very expensive proposition.
-Dream Doors and Windows in Jacksonville, FL company realizes this and has a close relationship with several financing companies to help the homeowner pay for the new windows.
+Replacing the windows in a home is a very expensive proposition. business name in Jacksonville, FL company realizes this and has a close relationship with several financing companies to help the homeowner pay for the new windows.
 It might be a new credit card with a low interest rate or a loan with low monthly payments from a credit union.